Ukraine warns of 'nuclear terrorism' after strike near plant - KESQ

 Associated Press

-KYIV, Ukraine (AP) — A Russian missile struck close to a nuclear power plant in southern Ukraine without damaging the three reactors but hit other industrial equipment in what Ukrainian authorities denounced Monday as an act of “nuclear terrorism.”
+KYIV, Ukraine (AP) — A Russian missile blasted a crater close to a nuclear power plant in southern Ukraine on Monday, damaging nearby industrial equipment but not hitting its three reactors.
+Ukrainian authorities denounced the move as an act of “nuclear terrorism.”

-The strike followed warnings from Russian President Vladimir Putin of possible stepped-up attacks on Ukrainian infrastructure after his forces suffered humiliating battlefield setbacks.
-It also renewed fears of a possible radioactive disaster in the nearly 7-month-long war.

-The missile struck within 300 meters (328 yards) of reactors at the Pivdennoukrainsk plant, also known as the South Ukraine Nuclear Power Plant, blasting a crater 2 meters (6 1/2 feet) deep and 4 meters (13 feet) across, according to Ukrainian nuclear operator Energoatom.
+The missile struck within 300 meters (328 yards) of the reactors at the South Ukraine Nuclear Power Plant near the city of Yuzhnoukrainsk in Mykolaiv province, leaving a hole 2 meters (6 1/2 feet) deep and 4 meters (13 feet) wide, according to Ukrainian nuclear operator Energoatom.

-Ukraine’s presidential office said the attack also severed three power transmission lines.
+The reactors were operating normally and no employees were injured, it said.
+But the proximity of the strike renewed fears that Russia’s nearly 7-month-long war in Ukraine might produce a radiation disaster.

-The nuclear plant is Ukraine’s second-largest after the Zaporizhzhia Nuclear Power Plant, which is Europe’s largest and has repeatedly come under fire.
-The two plants have reactors of the same design.
+This nuclear power station is Ukraine’s second-largest after the Zaporizhzhia Nuclear Power Plant, which has repeatedly come under fire.

-Russian forces have occupied the Zaporizhzhia plant since the early days of the invasion.
-Shelling cut off its transmission lines, forcing operators to shut down its six reactors to avoid a radiation disaster.
+Russian forces have occupied the Zaporizhzhia nuclear plant, Europe’s largest, since early after the invasion.
+Shelling has cut off the plant’s transmission lines, forcing operators to shut down its six reactors to avoid a radiation disaster.
 Russia and Ukraine have traded blame for the strikes.

-But the mayor of Enerhodar, the city that hosts the Zaporizhzhia plant, reported more Russian shelling Monday, in the city’s industrial zone.
+But the mayor of Enerhodar, where the Zaporizhzhia plant is located, reported more Russian shelling Monday in the city’s industrial zone.

-While warning Friday of possible ramped-up strikes, Putin claimed his forces had so far acted with restraint in responding to Ukrainian attempts to hit Russian facilities.

-“If the situation develops this way, our response will be more serious,” Putin said.
+While warning Friday of a possible ramp-up of strikes, Putin claimed his forces had so far acted with restraint but warned “if the situation develops this way, our response will be more serious.”

-“Just recently, the Russian armed forces have delivered a couple of impactful strikes,” he said, referring to attacks last week. ”Let’s consider those as warning strikes.”
+“Just recently, the Russian armed forces have delivered a couple of impactful strikes,” he said. ”Let’s consider those as warning strikes.”

-As well as infrastructure, Russian forces are also pounding other sites.
-The latest shelling killed at least eight civilians and wounded 22 others, Ukraine’s presidential office said Monday.

-The mayor of the Russian-occupied eastern city of Donetsk said shelling killed 13 civilians there.
+The mayor of the Russian-occupied eastern city of Donetsk, meanwhile, said shelling by Ukrainian forces had killed 13 civilians and wounded eight there.

-Patricia Lewis, the international security research director at the Chatham House think-tank in London, said the previous attacks at the Zaporizhzhia plant and Monday’s strike pointed to a pattern of Russian military planners attempting to take Ukrainian nuclear plants offline before winter by targeting power supplies that keep them functioning safely.
+Patricia Lewis, the international security research director at the Chatham House think-tank in London, said attacks at the Zaporizhzhia plant and Monday’s strike on the South Ukraine plant indicated that the Russian military was attempting to knock Ukrainian nuclear plants offline before winter.

-“It’s a very, very dangerous and illegal act to be targeting a nuclear station,” Lewis said in an interview.
+“It’s a very, very dangerous and illegal act to be targeting a nuclear station,” Lewis told The Associated Press.
 “Only the generals will know the intent, but there’s clearly a pattern.”

 “What they seem to be doing each time is to try to cut off the power to the reactor,” she said.
 “It’s a very clumsy way to do it, because how accurate are these missiles?”

+Power is needed to run pumps that circulate cooling water to the reactors, preventing overheating and — in a worst-case scenario — a radiation-spewing nuclear fuel meltdown.

-Other recent Russian strikes on Ukrainian infrastructure targeted power plants in the north and a dam in the south.
-They came in the wake of a sweeping Ukrainian counterattack in the country’s east reclaimed Russia-occupied territory in the Kharkiv region and broke what had largely become a stalemate in the war.
+Other recent Russian strikes on Ukrainian infrastructure have targeted power plants in the north and a dam in the south.
+They came in response to a sweeping Ukrainian counterattack in the country’s east that reclaimed Russia-occupied territory in the Kharkiv region.

+Analysts have noted that beyond recapturing territory, challenges remain in holding it.
+In a video address Monday, Ukrainian President Volodymr Zelenskyy said cryptically of that effort, “I cannot reveal all the details, but thanks to the Security Service of Ukraine, we are now confident that the occupiers will not have any foothold on Ukrainian soil.”

 In other developments:

-— Ukraine has claimed taking a village in the Russian-occupied area of Ukraine’s Luhansk region.
-Ukrainian military official Serhiy Haidai said Ukrainian forces had retaken Bilogorivka.
-There was no immediate acknowledgement by Russia of the claimed capture by Ukraine.
+— A governor said Ukraine had recaptured the village of Bilogorivka in the Russian-occupied eastern region of Luhansk.
+Russia didn’t acknowledge the claim.

+— The Russian-installed leaders of Ukraine’s Luhansk, Donetsk and Kherson regions reiterated calls Monday for referendums to be held to tie their areas formally to Russia.
+These officials have discussed such plans before but the referendums have been repeatedly delayed, possibly because of insufficient popular support.

-— The Supreme Court in the Russian-controlled region convicted a former interpreter for the Organization for Security and Cooperation in Europe of high treason Monday.
-Maxim Petrov, a Luhansk resident who translated for an OSCE monitoring mission, was sentenced him to 13 years in prison.
+— The Supreme Court in the Russian-occupied region of Luhansk convicted a former interpreter for the Organization for Security and Cooperation in Europe and another person whose duties were not specified of high treason Monday.
+Both were sentenced to 13 years in prison.

+—The Baltic nations of Estonia, Latvia and Lithuania closed their borders Monday to most Russian citizens in response to domestic support in Russia for the war in Ukraine.
+Poland will join the ban on Sept.
+26.

-— Iconic Russian singer Alla Pugacheva used her famous voice to question the war.
-In an Instagram post Sunday, she described Russia as “a pariah” and said its soldiers were dying for “illusory goals.”
+— Iconic singer Alla Pugacheva became the most prominent Russian celebrity to criticize the war, describing Russia in an Instagram post Sunday as “a pariah” and saying its soldiers were dying for “illusory goals.”
+Valery Fadeyev, head of the Russian president’s Human Rights Council, accused Pugacheva of speaking falsely.

-has criticized the invasion.
-The Russian Justice Ministry designated Pugacheva’s husband, singer and TV presenter Maxim Galkin, as a foreign agent Saturday for allegedly conducting political activities on behalf of Ukraine and receiving Ukrainian funding.
-Galkin previously criticized the war.

-On Instagram, Pugacheva said she, too, wants to be added to the foreign agents register in solidarity with him.
-The 73-year-old Pugacheva has been hugely popular since Soviet times.
-Her statement was a notable slap from a prominent figure at Russian authorities, who have stifled dissent in recent years.

 AP journalist John Leicester in Le Pecq, France, contributed.